FasTracks/FasTracks-FE/README.md

 # FasTracks-FE

 FasTracks provides a streamlined approach to workout playlist generation after answering simple questions such as genre preference and workout type.
-A playlist is optimized based on bpm, danceability, and similar metadata for a given workout type.
+A playlist is optimized based on bpm, danceability, and similar metadata based on user preference.

 ## Getting Started